Writing Tips: Carry a Notebook?

 After all, you never know when a great idea will strike.
 It would be awful to lose an idea just because you couldn’t write it down.
-And you never know when you’ll find yourself waiting around with nothing to do.
-As long as you carry a notebook and a pen, you’ll never forget a brilliant idea and you’ll never be bored.
+As long as you carry a notebook and a pen, you’ll never forget a brilliant idea.

 Plus, you’ll be able to work on your writing projects whenever the opportunity arises.
 You might write the last line of your novel while standing in line at the grocery store!